IgnacyBartnik/Iterative_Microfluidics/README.md

 For the 4pump_control.py program, Mixer V28 in the manuscript was used

 Authors
-- Code - Ignacy Bartnik
+- Code & Chip Design - Ignacy Bartnik
 - Experimental design - Robert Strutt
 - Project supervision - Nick Brooks and Robet Strutt